ddalton/xor/README.md

 XOR - Fast object retrieval and persistence for JPA

+0. If view name is built-in then get full state graph else get Exact state graph

 1. Process ALIAS and NARROW functions
   How is an alias field processed?
 Add a property to an open type StateTree#extend
+    a) Alias test of an existing property e.g., taskDetails t1
+       taskDetails t2
+    b) Alias test of a non-existing property e.g., root

 2. Test that uses 2 QueryPieces  (Subquery or IN clause) - QueryTreeInvocation.java
    for e.g., Task + children
    and another query for children (i.e., grand children) Evaluate how 2 query pieces are evaluated and the objects reconsituted
+   - Alias interQuery flag set to true

 3. QueryTree reconstitution from View with children with children that are fragments and disjoint queries